torn8to/portfolio/src/lib/content/blog/lidar-odometry.md

 To libnearize the problem we need to formualte the jacobian to linearize the system. our input to the jacobian is tx, ty tz rx ry rz which is the tangent of the se3 space relative to the source coorespondence and our output is in the form of difference in source and target coorespondences colloquially called the residual .
 This output is dependent upon the dimension of the space but  for ours it is 3 dimensional space as we areddoign icp. the first part of the hjacobian is an idenity matrix as the tx ty tz relative to the residual evaluates to a contant as is just (x y z) respectively.
 The second part of the jacobian is more complicated as it is. we need to parital derivatives rx ry rz realtive to x y z. luckily for us we in lie algebra we have a way to get the hat operator which allows us to -1 * hat of the source get us the derivative of the rotation relative to the the source cloud.
 This completes our jacobian.

 ### kernel scale
 Kernel scale is a way to build a an adapable uncertainty meausrement into weighting outliers in weight a point when building a linear system based on kernel scale in our case a scalar value that weight the effect of magnitude of the residual making points with higher deviation having less weight and point with less magnitude worh more and the kernel scale is a way of controlling outlier weighting for the transform.
 Using a loss function with the kernel scale allows us to modify value provided to kernel scale based on the previous input.
-I just copied the loss function from kiss-icp more can be read about it in .
+I just copied the loss function from kiss-icp more can be read about it in.

 $$
     w  = \frac{ks}{ks + P_{\text{residualNorm}}}
 $$

 ### sparse voxel hashmap